About Dr. karen litzy

 I am the host of the podcast, Healthy, Wealthy, and Smart.
 The podcast provides up to date clinical information combined with business strategies from the best and brightest thought leaders in physical therapy, wellness and entrepreneurship.
 The show promotes the profession and provides a channel to get the most accurate information out there for both practicing physical therapists and everyday people.

-I am a current board member of the Physical Therapy Business Alliance (PTBA).
-PTBA is a non-profit organization dedicated to supporting and educating physical therapy small business owners as they navigate the challenging healthcare world.
-I am a proud member of the American Physical Therapy Association (APTA), the Orthopedic Section of the APTA, and the Private Practice Section of the APTA.
+I am a proud member of the American Physical Therapy Association (APTA), the Orthopedic Section of the APTA, the Section on Women's health, the Home Health Section and the Private Practice Section of the APTA.
 I am also an official spokesperson for the APTA as a member of their media corps.

 Physical therapy is an ever evolving practice and for me, a personal journey.
 That's why I'm committed to staying at the forefront of the industry.
 Through continuing education and my practice, I work to enrich myself so I can impart to others the true value of physical therapy.
 My mission is to show people how physical therapy can improve their lives.
 This is what drives me to help my clients attain their own goals and for myself to build upon the work of those who have helped lead the way.